Ropelength, crossing number and finite type invariants of links: Overcrossing number of links

 Since the argument works for any choice of $i$ and $j$ estimates in Equation \eqref{eq:aov-bound} are proven.
-The second estimate in \eqref{eq:aov-bound} follows immediately from the fact that $\frac{1}{\|L_i(s)-L_j(t)\|^2}\leq \frac 14$. \end{proof} \no From the Gauss linking integral
+The second estimate in \eqref{eq:aov-bound} follows immediately from the fact that $\frac{1}{\|L_i(s)-L_j(t)\|^2}\leq \frac 14$. \end{proof} \begin{rem} {\rm Recall, that for a nonnegative real valued function $f$, (on $\R^n$) vanishing at infinity, the {\em rearrangement, $f^\ast$ of $f$} is given by